VincentMccord/Vincentrepo/README.md

-The practice of mercantilist policies, such as tariffs, trade monopolies, and subsidies, aimed to protect domestic industries and promote exports while limiting imports.
+The global economy of the 19th century was increasingly interconnected through trade networks, financial markets, and the exchange of goods, capital, and labor across borders.